rochoa85/PepFun2/README.md

 print("The predicted secondary structure is: {}".format(pepStr.total_dssp))
 ```

-Then we can detect the hydrogen bonds between the peptide and the protein, plot them using a graph-based figure and count too the number of contacts based on the defined threshold:
+Then we can detect the hydrogen bonds between the peptide and the protein, plot them using a graph-based figure and count the number of contacts based on the defined threshold:

 ```Python
 # Functions to detect the different types of interactions